nasa/openmct-tutorial/README.md

 ```
 A Composition Provider accepts a Domain Object, and provides identifiers for the children of that object.
 For the purposes of this tutorial we will return identifiers for the telemetry points available from our spacecraft.
 We build these from our spacecraft telemetry dictionary file.

-Our plugin should now look like this -
+Our plugin should now look like this:

 [dictionary-plugin.js](https://github.com/nasa/openmct-tutorial/blob/part-c/dictionary-plugin.js)
 ```javascript